spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 ### G. Time Series Imputation

 As shown in Figure 4, we randomly remove 95% observations as missing values, and we only have 14 volume observations (i.e., 14 blue dots) for the reconstruction.
+The circulant matrix nuclear norm minimization can capture the global trends from partial observations.

 <br>